lorimv/application_tracker/README.md

 # clfill v 0.9.1

-Python command line application that uses the google docs API to fill in cover letter based on template on user's acct.
+Python command line application that uses the google docs API to fill in a tracker spreadsheet, then send emails to companies following up on apps

 ## When run:
 -n flag: